asgeir-s/entrepenator/README.md

 - database provider
 - USD to ETH instant payment provider (coinbase/bitpay)

+Service providers can be payed permanent amount or it can be payed a percentage of the total income (god for marketing for instance).

 ### Release pack
 Hash of this is used when proposing a relese.
 - release binary (code, deplyment scripts etc)
 - contribution list

-### Payments
+### Payment pack
 Used to pay service providers etc.
 - a list of payments

+## Process
-1. create project (with URL)
+1. create project
+2. (optionally) registrer in the project register
-2. propose release pack
+3. someone with propose release pack
-3. vote on release (based on number of tokens) if accepted:
+4. vote on release (based on number of tokens) if accepted:
-4. contributes get new tokens based on their contributions
+5. contributes get new tokens based on their contributions
-5. the relese binary is sent to to plugin providers.
-They validate the relese against the currently accepted relese.
+6. the relese binary is sent to to plugin providers.
+They validate the relese pack against the currently accepted relese(hash).
 And runs their deployment script

+## Tokens
+Each project has its own token.
+Tokens are used for voting wight and for distrubuting project profits.

+Tokens are erned by contributing and can also be bought.

+Restrictions on token can be set when a project is started.
+For instance:
+- 10% of tokens should always be owned by project creator
-tokens can also be sold any time: getting investors
+- max 45% of tokens can be owned by investors at any given time (can be sold)

+Token price is set by proposing a price then voting on it.

+With the rules set above and 45% of tokens sold, investors would have to wait for contributors to earn more tokens before more tokens can be sold.
+In this case total amount of sold tokens must always be below 45% of all tokens.

+## Finances
-all earnings from plugins ande or directly get paid to the project address plugins can be paid % of total income or be paid on next release
+All earnings from service providers and/or directly gets paid to the project address.

 Projects can be totally private or register in the project registry.